In conjunction with General Education courses and an academic

 major in a liberal arts and sciences content area, the Division of

-Education offers courses that will permit prospective students to
+Education offers courses that allow students to complete academic

 Adolescence Education at the Mount

 The programs in Adolescence Education prepare teacher candidates

 to teach Biology, Chemistry, Math, English, and Social Studies to